Can you get a backdated sick note? What UK law actually says.

 Key facts about backdated sick notes:

-UK law does not prohibit backdating — it is permitted where clinically justified
+UK law does not prohibit backdating.
+It is permitted where clinically justified

 Both NHS and private GMC-registered doctors can issue backdated certificates